 There are two exams each worth 20% of your final grade.
-Exam 1 will be administered in person and Exam 2 will be administered online via ELMS.
-The online exam (Exam 2) will be accessible from 12:30pm (noon) (EST) until 5:30pm (EST).
-Exams will be fifty multiple-choice questions, will be fifty minutes long, and will feature content from the lectures, class discussions, course readings, and any other activities that are assigned.
+Both Exams will be administered in person and during class.
+Exam 1 will be 66 multiple-choice/true-false questions, with each question being worth 1.5 points each.
+Exam 2 will be mix of multiple-choice/true-false and short-answer questions, with points varying.
+Exams will feature content from the lectures, class discussions, course readings, and any other activities that are assigned.
 All content mentioned in lectures or that appears on the Keynote/PowerPoint slides are fair game for quizzes and exams, so take notes accordingly.
 Exams will not be cumulative.
 Exams will not be curved in the course.
 Exams are considered to be Major Scheduled Graded Events and therefore the University medical excuse policy which allows one student signed honor statement attesting to illness does not apply to them.
 There will be no extra credit opportunities offered for this course.
 Exams are not returned to students; students who wish to review their exam should arrange to meet Dr. Hitchens in her office during office hours.